Parametric resonance, chaos and spatial structure in the Lotka-Volterra model: Discussion

-$\boldsymbol{\alpha}\mathbf{{}=0}$\textbf{:} In this case, the predation rate is constant over time, and so the predators do not possess any environmental tracking capabilities.
-We investigate this model by tracking the instability tongues found in the other model as $\alpha\rightarrow0$.
-The subharmonic tongue shifts to lower values of~$\kappa_1$ (Figure~\ref{fig:resonance_and_phase_portrait}(c)), meaning that period doublings and chaos can occur for less severe bottlenecks.
-A bifurcation into chaotic dynamics occurs at an intermediate value of $\alpha\approx0.1$ (Figure~\ref{fig:chaos_bifurcation})), leading to chaotic attractors that move the system very close to absorbing states (extinction or fixation).
-For our choice of parameters (see Figure~\ref{fig:resonance_and_phase_portrait}(d)), the predator population densities go down to about~$0.03$ and prey population densities down to about~$0.001$.
-This suggests that when the predators do not adjust their predation in response to the changing food resources, they and the prey are more prone to extinction.
-Since the chaos occurs for $\alpha\leq0.1$, our analysis suggests that predators do not need perfect tracking in order to avoid the chaotic attractor in Figure~\ref{fig:resonance_and_phase_portrait}(d), which causes the predator density to be very close to extinction.
-While extinction is impossible in this mean-field modeling, it becomes a possibility when stochastic fluctuations are introduced, although the chaotic dynamics might disappear when stochastic fluctuations are introduced~\cite{Swailem2023}.
+$\boldsymbol{\alpha}\mathbf{{}=0}$\textbf{:} In this case, the predation rate is constant over time, and so we lose the equilibrium point.
+We investigate this model by tracking the resonant instability tongues found in the other model as $\alpha\rightarrow0$.
+The subharmonic tongue shifts to lower values of~$\kappa_1$ while maintaining a minimum at $n\approx\frac{1}{2}$ (Fig.~\ref{fig:resonance_and_phase_portrait}(c)), meaning that period doublings and chaos can occur for less severe bottlenecks.
+There are in addition period doubling bifurcations and chaos that can occur when there are population bottlenecks, that is, when $\kappa_1$ is close to~$\kappa_0$.
+A bifurcation into chaotic dynamics occurs at an intermediate value of $\alpha\approx0.1$ (Fig.~\ref{fig:chaos_bifurcation})), leading to chaotic attractors that move the system very close to absorbing states (extinction or fixation).
+For our choice of parameters (see Fig.~\ref{fig:resonance_and_phase_portrait}(d)), the predator population densities go down to about~$0.03$ and prey population densities go down to about~$0.001$.
+This suggests that, in the mean-field model, predators and prey are prone to extinction owing to very low population densities that arise when the mean-field dynamics is chaotic.
+However, allowing population densities to vary in space mitigates the risk of extinction when the dynamics is chaotic because of the persistent spatial structure that arises as a consequence of the chaos.
+This spatial structure means that predators and prey can still be abundant locally and thus avoid global extinction~\cite{Hassell_1991, Zeigler_1977}.
+Since the chaos occurs for $\alpha\leq0.1$, our analysis suggests that even a low level of time dependence in the predation rate is enough to retain the non-chaotic periodic orbits in the mean-field model, and avoiding the low population densities that might lead to extinction.
+While extinction is impossible in this mean-field modeling, it becomes a possibility with stochastic demographic fluctuations, although the chaotic dynamics might disappear when stochastic fluctuations are introduced~\cite{Swailem2023}.